kdknigga/aeroinfo/README.md

 ## Getting Started notes
 * Start with setting up your python environment.
 I'd suggest installing the requirements in a virtualenv.
 * Next set up your database.
-I'm using postgresql, but I've tried sqlite3 (with tweaks to database/\_\_init\_\_.py), too.
+I'm using postgresql, but I've tried sqlite3, too.
 Assuming postgresql, just create the database and a user with permissions to create/alter tables.
 No need to actually create tables (See caveat below)
 * Now you just have to create environment variables with your database information.
 See the top of database/\_\_init\_\_.py for details.
 * Finally, use download_nasr.py to download the current FAA NASR subscription data to a local directory and then use import.py to create the database tables and populate the database.